Stale-While-Revalidate Implementation: A Production Blueprint for Frontend Performance

 app.use(swrMiddleware);

-Edge Override (Cloudflare Workers)
+Edge override (Cloudflare Workers)

-async function handleRequest(request) {
+async fetch(request) {

 const response = await fetch(request);